Gerrymandering: Difference from malapportionment

-Gerrymandering should not be confused with malapportionment, whereby the number of eligible voters per elected representative can vary widely.
-Nevertheless, the -mander suffix has been applied to particular malapportionments.
+Gerrymandering in its original sense should not be confused with malapportionment, whereby the number of eligible voters per elected representative can vary widely.
+In Australia, however, the term was widely used to refer to malapportionment.
+Moreover, the -mander suffix was applied to particular malapportionments, such as the Playmander in South Australia.

 Sometimes political representatives use both gerrymandering and malapportionment to try to maintain power.
 One of the earliest examples of malapportionment, rotten boroughs, was practiced in England from the 13th century until the 1832 reform act.
 A striking modern example of malapportionment is the U.S. senate, where states receive equal representation despite widely varying populations.

-Examples
+Historical examples by country

 Several western democracies, notably Israel, the Netherlands and Slovakia employ an electoral system with only one (nationwide) voting district for election of national representatives.
-This virtually precludes gerrymandering.
+This precludes gerrymandering.
 Other European countries such as Austria, the Czech Republic or Sweden, among many others, have electoral districts with fixed boundaries (usually one district for each administrative division).
 The number of representatives for each district can change after a census due to population shifts, but their boundaries do not change.
 This also effectively eliminates gerrymandering.

 Additionally, many countries where the president is directly elected by the citizens (e.g. France, Poland, among others) use only one electoral district for their presidential election with the winner of the popular vote winning the position, despite using multiple districts to elect representatives.

 Australia

 National

-Gerrymandering has not typically been considered a problem in the Australian electoral system largely because drawing of electoral boundaries has typically been done by non-partisan electoral commissions.
-There have been historical cases of malapportionment, whereby the distribution of electors to electorates was not in proportion to the population in several states.
+Gerrymandering has not typically been considered a problem in the national Australian electoral system largely because drawing of electoral boundaries has typically been done by non-partisan electoral commissions.
+There have been historical cases of malapportionment, whereby the distribution of electors to electorates was not in proportion to the population in several states. though most of these have been eliminated over time.

-In the 1998 Australian federal election, the opposition Australian Labor Party, led by Kim Beazley, received 50.98% of the two-party-preferred vote in the House of Representatives, but won only 67/148 seats (45.05%).
-The incumbent Liberal National Coalition government led by Prime Minister John Howard won 49.02% of the vote and 80 of 148 seats (54.05%).
-Compared to the previous election, there was a swing of 4.61% against the Coalition, who lost 14 seats.
-After Howard's victory, many Coalition seats were extremely marginal, having only been won by less than 1% (less than 1200 votes).
-This election result is generally not attributed to gerrymandering or malapportionment.

-In 1996, the High Court of Australia in McGinty v Western Australia confirmed the constitutional legality of electoral systems where different constituencies were differently weighted from others in the same system; in particular, the case approved Western Australia's system.
+In 1996, the High Court of Australia in McGinty v Western Australia confirmed the constitutional legality of electoral systems where different constituencies were differently weighted from others in the same system; in particular, the case approved Western Australia's system, described below.

 South Australia

-Sir Thomas Playford was Premier of the state of South Australia from 1938 to 1965 as a result of a system of malapportionment, which became known as the Playmander, despite it not strictly speaking involving a gerrymander.
+Sir Thomas Playford was Premier of the state of South Australia from 1938 to 1965 as a result of a system of malapportionment, which became known as the Playmander.